PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 La Marquesa Forest park

-Along the way, we passed by the part of the forest where the Original Canopy Tour will be expanding their operation.
-They were putting up the new zip lines and making the platforms while we were there.
+We chose to walk back on the path through the forest.
+Along the way, we passed some of the zip lines where the Original Canopy Tour is running.
 There are also a number of gazebos with picnic benches along this route.
 At gazebo 5, you have to walk up about 100 steeps to get back to the parking area.
 It was a nice workout!

 La Marquesa Forest park